cdl-saarland/iwho/README.md

 Currently, only the x86-64 ISA is implemented, with instruction schemes extracted from [uops.info](https://uops.info/).

+## Context: The AnICA Project

+**This repo is a part of the AnICA project.** Here are more related resources, for some context:
+- [The project page](https://compilers.cs.uni-saarland.de/projects/anica/) provides general information on the project.
+- [AnICA](https://github.com/cdl-saarland/AnICA), the repo for the implementation of the core AnICA algorithm.
+Start there if you want to work with AnICA without the artifact VM and don't want to use the browser-based user interface.
+- [AnICA-UI](https://github.com/cdl-saarland/AnICA-UI), the repo for the accompanying browser-based user interface for inspecting discovered inconsistencies.
+Start there if you want to work with AnICA without the artifact VM and you want to use the UI.
+- [iwho](https://github.com/cdl-saarland/iwho) (this repository), a subcomponent of AnICA that provides a convenient abstraction around instructions, which in this project greatly eases the task of randomly sampling valid basic blocks.
+Start there if you only want to use the instruction schemes abstraction, independent of AnICA.
+- [AnICA-Artifact](https://github.com/cdl-saarland/AnICA-Artifact), which provides the scripts used to generate the AnICA research artifact.
+- [The pre-built artifact](https://doi.org/10.5281/zenodo.6818170) on Zenodo, including a Vagrant VM and a guide to reproduce our results.

 ## Maturity

 This is a research prototype, expect things to break!